thewtex/thesis/plaque_strain/plaque_strain.rst

 .. epigraph::

   where the scaling factor is one plus the normal strain in that direction if the strain is small.
-Improvement of the strain *SNRe*, described in detail in Chapter 3 and 4, for a uniform phantom is demonstrated in |companding|.
+Improvement of the strain *SNRe*, described in Chapters 3 and 4, for a uniform phantom is demonstrated in |companding|.
 There is a significant improvement in the *SNRe* when scaling the matching block.
 The amount of this improvement increases with the increase in strain magnitude.

 .. image:: images/companding.png
   :align: center
-  :width: 8cm
+  :width: 10cm
-  :height: 5.99cm
+  :height: 7.49cm
 .. highlights::

   |companding_long|: Axial strain *SNRe* versus strain magnitude when scaling